 Pour the oil into a deep, heavy pot (cast iron is best), enough so that the pork chop has room to float, but there needs to be a few inches of clearance so that it doesn't overflow when you are frying.
 Heat the oil to 355 degrees F. Use a deep-fry thermometer to get the temperature right; too high and your food will burn on the outside before it is cooked on the inside, and too low your food will come out greasy and soggy.

-Gently the drop pork chops 1 or 2 at a time, but don't crowd the pot.
+Gently the drop pork chops, 1 or 2 at a time, into the oil; don't crowd the pot.
 Fry until golden brown on the outside, about 7 minutes.
 Serve with the pepper jelly.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

-Recipe courtesy of Dexter Haigler, The Early Bird Diner, LLC
+Recipe courtesy of The Early Bird Diner, Charleston, SC